-Christendom College has had over 40 years to create and nurture many traditions and activities that are beloved by students.
+Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 From Orientation Weekend, to painting the rock, to attending Christmas Formal, to singing the Salve Regina, you can get involved with so much as a student.

-Some of these traditions were established in 1977, others in 2017.
+Some of these traditions were established in 1977, others more recently.
 Christendom relies on its students to continue to enjoy and improve these aspects of the Christendom College educational experience each year.

 Find Your Tradition.